kozfelipe/centreon-documentation/pp/integrations/plugin-packs/procedures/network-aruba-cppm-snmp.md

 | Tacacs        | Net-Aruba-Cppm-Tacacs-SNMP       | Check TACACS                               |         |           |

-> Default services are automatically created when the host template is applied.
+> **Default** services are automatically created when the host template is applied.
 >
-> Services templates with the *Discovery* field are linked to a service discovery rule.
+> If **Discovery** is checked, it means a service discovery rule exists for this service template.

 ### Discovery rules